cjlarose/flight-scheduler-test/README.md

 Flight Scheduler: Additional Test Cases
 =======================================

 This project is a collection of test cases for the flight scheduling assignment.
 Each of the provided test cases (Alaska and Hawaiian) produce strongly connected graphs.
 That is, it is possible to construct a sequence of flights from any source airport to any other destination airport.
-These test cases are inadequate, then, in testing the full scrope of the program that does not guarantee this convenience.
+These test cases are inadequate, then, in testing the full scope of the program that does not guarantee this convenience.

 The test cases in the project, Hawaiian-flights-disconnected.txt and Alaska-flights-disconnected.txt are proper subsets of Hawaiian-flights.txt and Alaska-flights.txt, respectively.
 They each guarantee that the resulting graph has at least two disconnected components.
 Furthermore, one airport in one component is guaranteed to be a source (having only outgoing flights), and another airport in the opposite compontent is guaranteed to be a sink (having only incoming flights).